kalebheitzman/grav-plugin-events/README.md

 # Events Plugin for Grav CMS

 This is an events plugin that works with [Grav CMS](http://getgrav.org)  1.0.10+.
-You can create single events or repeating events.
+You can create single and repeating events using `event` frontmatter on any page you choose.
+The Events Plugin provides templates for both listing and full calendar views. *Be sure to copy over the yaml files in the blueprints folder so you can edit events in your admin section.*

 ### Installation